TECHNOLOGY

 Intellectual property management protects proprietary technologies while expanding the number of technologies that Canon can access through such means as cross-licensing to enhance product development capabilities.

 Canon believes that acquiring patent rights for its proprietary technologies is an essential aspect of expanding operations globally.
-Every year, Canon engineers submit more than 10,000 ideas with patent applications filed by country and region.
-In the United States, Canon has been the top-ranked patent recipient among Japanese companies for 14 straight years.
+In the United States, Canon has been the top-ranked patent recipient among Japanese companies for 19 straight years.
 Canon’s intellectual property strategy consists of a defensive approach: protecting Canon’s proprietary core technologies from being infringed upon by others, and an offensive approach: to create advantages for Canon’s operations by acquiring valuable patents that other companies, not just Canon, need to use, and then negotiating licenses for their use.
 Canon strengthens its product development capabilities through both defensive and offensive intellectual property management.

 Number of U.S. Registered Patents Figures tabulated by Canon